ztyyLV/barcode-reader-docs-mobile/programming/android/samples/accuracy.md

   - Confidence score filter.
   - RegEx and length filter.

-## Enhance the input
+## Optimize the Input

 Normally, the misreading is caused by the low-quality source.
 The low-quality source can be terribly printed barcodes or blurry images/frames.
 These low-quality barcodes can be recognized and localized.
 However, the barcode reader will take a lot of time to further process these barcodes and it is difficult to guarantee the accuracy of the results.
 It would be better to optimize the barcode source rather than try decoding on these low-quality barcodes.

-### Optimize the Video Input
+### Skip the Blurry Frames

-`Dynamsoft Camera Enhancer` (DCE) is an SDK that provides video streaming pre-processing APIs which enable users to avoid decoding barcodes on low-quality frames.
-By enabling the frame filter feature of DCE, the sharpness of each frame will be detected
+Generally, the quality of input video streaming is determined by the performance of hardware.
+However, we still have solutions to deal with the blurry frames in the video streaming from the software end. `Dynamsoft Camera Enhancer` (DCE) is an SDK that provides video streaming pre-processing APIs which enable users to avoid decoding barcodes on low-quality frames.
+By enabling the frame filter feature of DCE, the sharpness of each frame will be detected and the low sharpness frames will be skipped in the barcode decoding process.

 ## Exclude the Uninterest (Before decoding)